smastrom/vue-use-fixed-header/README.md

 ## Features

--  **Dead simple** - Call a function and you're done
+-  **Dead simple** - Call a function and you're done whether you're SSR'ing or not
--  **Lightweight** - 1kb without dependencies
+-  **Lightweight** - 1kb without any dependency
+-  **Powerful** - Uses acceleration delta for both hiding and showing instead of fixed thresholds
--  **Smart** - When scrolling down, the header is hidden, when scrolling up, the header is shown
+-  **Enjoyable** - When scrolling down, the header is hidden, when scrolling up, the header is shown.
--  **Fine-grained** - Behaves as your users expect on page load, scroll restoration and on top reached
+-  **User-centric** - Behaves as your users expect on page load, different styles of scroll restoration and on top reached
+-  **Smart** - Functionalities are automatically enabled/disabled if your header turns from fixed/sticky to something else or it is hidden at different viewports
--  **Customizable** - Touch the acceleration delta for both hiding and showing, use any scrolling container and use your own transition styles
+-  **Flexible** - Works with any scrolling container and with your own transition styles

 <br />